aazaff/startLearn.R/beginnerConcepts.md

 ## On the proper names of things.

 A few parting notes on the different types of data object.
 First, **vectors**, **matrices**, **arrays**, **data.frames**, and **lists** are the most common classes of data object, but there are a variety of other - more specialized - data objects out there.
 Some programmers will create custom data object classes that only work with their own functions.
-So don't panick if you run across some class that you've never heard of before.
+So don't panic if you run across some class that you've never heard of before.

 Also, be warned that there are two different funtions for naming elements in a data object, depending on the **class** of the object.
 If you are naming elements in a **vector** or **list** you should use the ````names( )```` function that we've already illustrated.
 If you are naming the elements in an **array** (including **data.frames** and **matrices**, of course), you will need to use the ````dimnames( )```` function.